-- 21.6.1 Council is committed to assisting community-based work experience programs.
-Council will not use work experience participants for routine, or similar activities as a substitute for paid employment. - 21.6.2 Insurance for Work-Related Injury and Illness - 21.6.2.1 It is Council's responsibility to ensure that work experience participants are adequately insured against workplace injury and illness.
+- 19.6.1 Council is committed to assisting community-based work experience programs.
+Council will not use work experience participants for routine, or similar activities as a substitute for paid employment. - 19.6.2 Insurance For Work-Related Injury And Illness - 19.6.2.1 It is Council's responsibility to ensure that work experience participants are adequately insured against workplace injury and illness.
 Insurance should include cover against workplace injury and illness.
-Normally the placement agency carries insurance for work experience participants and Council should ensure that the agreement is signed and a copy of the agency's certificate of currency for public liability insurance for a minimum of \$10 million and noting Council's interest should be sighted prior to any work experience commencing.

-21.6.2.2 However, where a placement agency is not involved, work experience participants should sign a similar agreement and will be covered under Council's personal accident policy.
+Normally the placement agency carries insurance for work experience participants and Council should ensure that the agreement is signed and a copy of the agency's certificate of currency for public liability insurance for a minimum of \$10 million and noting Council's interest should be sighted prior to any work experience commencing. - 19.6.2.2 However, where a placement agency is not involved, work experience participants should sign a similar agreement and will be covered under Council's personal accident policy.

-21.6.3 Duties of Work Experience Participants
+19.6.3 Duties Of Work Experience Participants

-21.6.3.1 Work experience participants should not be regarded as substitutes for paid employees, nor should they be used to replace staff who are absent.
+- 19.6.3.1 Work experience participants should not be regarded as substitutes for paid employees, nor should they be used to replace staff who are absent.
 So that work experience is valuable and measurable, it is recommended that participants are assigned to projects that cannot be accomplished with normal staffing levels.
-It is helpful for Council and the work experience participant to draw up a plan of activities and agree upon it before the placement begins.

-21.6.3.2 This is relevant to university students who may apply for work experience for periods of up to three months.
+It is helpful for Council and the work experience participant to draw up a plan of activities and agree upon it before the placement begins. - 19.6.3.2 This is relevant to university students who may apply for work experience for periods of up to three months.
 Desired outcomes, outlined by the university, should be provided for the student to achieve while on work experience.
 Alternatively, a student may apply for work experience for a number of months to complete a research project and request use of Council resources.

-21.6.4 Financial Obligations
+19.6.4 Financial Obligations

-21.6.4.1 Council is under no obligation to pay work experience participants for their services.
+19.6.4.1 Council is under no obligation to pay work experience participants for their services.
 Council is obliged to reimburse out-of-pocket expenses in the same way as it would for paid employees.

-21.6.5 Working Conditions
+19.6.5 Working Conditions

-21.6.5.1 Working conditions for work experience participants should be the same as their respective individual work experience programs, such as time off for training and meetings or interviews with the placement agency, may be required from time to time.

-21.6.5.2 Under no circumstances should work experience participants be used for overtime or out of hours activities.

-21.6.5.3 The Organisation Development Section is to co-ordinate the placement.
+- 19.6.5.1 Working conditions for work experience participants should be the same as for paid employees.
+However, some variations, which facilitate their work experience program, such as time off for training and meetings or interviews with the placement agency, may be required from time to time. - 19.6.5.2 Under no circumstances should work experience participants be used for overtime or out of hours activities. - 19.6.5.3 The Organisation Development Section is to co-ordinate the placement.